Located near the College Union Building, Apple Hall provides apartment-style housing for upperclass students.

 Each bedroom has carpeting and built-in closet space, a desk, a dresser, and an extra-long bed (38 inches x 80 inches x 6 1/2 inches) for each resident.
 Students may loft or bunk their beds by acquiring the additional pieces necessary to do so.
 These pieces will be available in your building lobby during the first several weeks of the fall semester.
 There is approximately 15 inches between the floor and the bottom of the bed.
-To gain additional storage space below the bed, students may use bed risers, which are available for purchase at the College Bookstore.
+To gain additional storage space below the bed, students may use bed risers.

 The common area furniture consists of a sofa, a chair and a coffee table.

 The third floor of Apple Hall (apartments 300-308) is loft apartments.
 There are stairs within each unit that lead to additional sleeping areas on a second floor.

 |Meal plan required||No|

 |Number of 3-person apartments||8|

 |Type of bed frame(s) in each bedroom||Wood (can be bunked/lofted)|

 |Kitchen within each apartment||Yes|